Reversibility of d-State Finite Cellular Automata: Decision Algorithm for Testing Reversibility

-\item If $N_{i.j} = N_{i'.k}$ when $i>i', (0\leq i,i' \leq n-3)$, then the nodes that follow $N_{i'.k}$ are similar with the nodes followed by $N_{i.j}$.
+\item If $N_{i.j} = N_{i.k}$ when $j \neq k$ for any $i$, then both the nodes are roots of two similar sub-trees.
+So, we can proceed with only one node.
+Similarly, if $l_{i.j} = l_{i.k} ~(j \neq k)$, then also we can proceed with only one edge. \item If $N_{i.j} = N_{i'.k}$ when $i>i' (0\leq i,i' \leq n-3)$, then the nodes that follow $N_{i'.k}$ are similar with the nodes followed by $N_{i.j}$.
 Therefore, we need not to explicitly develop the sub-tree of $N_{i.j}$.
-If this case happens, then we have to be careful only when we develop the levels $n-2$ and $n-1$.
 It is observed that after few levels, no unique node is generated.
 So, for arbitrary large $n$, we need not to develop the whole tree. \end{enumerate}

 Following above two observations, we can develop \emph{minimized} reachability tree which does not grow exponentially.
 In fact, very few nodes are generated in such minimized reachability tree.
-In the proposed algorithm, minimized tree is developed and in each step it is verified whether the conditions of reversibility are satisfied or not.

-The algorithm takes a $d$-state CA rule and the number of cells ($n$) as input and outputs $``$Irreversible$"$ if the $n$-cell CA is irreversible and $``$Reversible$"$ otherwise.
-In the beginning, the algorithm checks whether the input CA is balanced.
-If not, it decides the CA as irreversible.
-Otherwise, the algorithm starts developing the reachability tree.
-In each step of the tree development, we verify whether the conditions of Corollary~\ref{revcor1} is followed.
-If not, we declare the CA as reversible.

-However, after getting the nodes of a level, the algorithm always removes \emph{duplicate} nodes following point~\ref{pt1} of the above observation.
-The algorithm further verifies whether the remaining nodes follow point~\ref{pt2} of the above.
-If any node does so, the node is treated as \emph{processed}, and the node points to some node of previous level.
-In this way, we may find that all the nodes are marked as \emph{processed}.
-If so, we do not generate the nodes of the tree further, but jump to level $n-3$.
-We now find all the nodes of level $n-3$.
-This step is crucial because we have to keep in mind that some nodes may have pointed to other nodes.
-Finally we develop nodes of levels $n-2$ and $n-1$, and declare the CA as reversible if all the conditions of reversibility are satisfied.
+To develop minimized reachability tree with only unique nodes, we need to put some extra links.
+For observation~\ref{pt1}, we exclude $N_{i.k}$ and add a link from the parent of $N_{i.k}$ to $N_{i.j}$.
+For observation~\ref{pt2}, we exclude $N_{i.j}$ and then form a link from the parent of $N_{i.j}$ to $N_{i'.k}$.
+In this case, a \emph{loop} is formed between levels $i$ and $i'$.
+This loop implies that the node reappears at levels $i + (i - i')$, $i + 2(i-i')$, $i + 3(i-i')$, etc. (Strictly speaking, the minimized reachability tree is not a tree.
+In our further discussion, however, we call it as tree.)
+Note that, the minimized reachability tree is a directed graph, and the directions are necessary to reconstruct the original tree.